 The world desperately needs policies to end plastic pollution, but unfortunately, we have seen an historic opportunity to address this critical problem completely wasted.

-Following a week of intense negotiations, involving nearly 200 countries, no agreement was reached in Busan, Korea, to deliver a landmark international treaty.
-High hopes gave way to disappointment at the ‘INC5’ talks which failed to resolve some deep divisions at a time when international policies and the commitment of countries to address this urgent problem are crucial.
+High hopes gave way to disappointment with the failure to resolve some deep divisions between a group of nearly 100 “high ambition” countries (HAC) calling for plastic to be phased out, and oil-producing nations.
+This comes at a time when international policies and the commitment of countries to address this urgent problem are crucial.

-The world desperately needs a treaty.
-We stand at a critical junction and must recognize our seas as a collective common good that necessitate improved management.
+We stand at a critical juncture and must recognize our seas as a collective common good that necessitate improved management.
 We urge countries to recognize there is no time to waste to address the growing plastic pollution crisis.
-Let the next negotiation session be final and ambitious with a text that includes an ambition to cleanup legacy plastic pollution, including in areas beyond national jurisdiction.
+Let the next negotiation session be final and ambitious with a text that includes the cleanup of legacy plastic pollution, including in areas beyond national jurisdiction.

 Learn how you can get involved in the largest cleanup in history